pwerle-logo

 BUSH BERRIES

-The berry itself is about half the size of the old one cent piece and it comes in a wide variety of bright colours.
-These bright colours are often depicted in the Bush Berry paintings.
+The berry itself is about half the size of an old one-cent piece and comes in a wide variety of bright colours, colours often depicted in Bush Berry paintings.
 The fruit is sweet to taste and can be eaten as a main meal.
-As it is only found for six weeks of the year, usually in the summer months after rain, the women often dry the berries to be eaten during the leaner months.
-In “Bush Berry Dreaming”, the artist is paying homage to the spirit of the bush berry vine so that it regenerates year after year to provide food for the people.
+As it is only found for six weeks of the year, usually in the summer months after rain, women often dry the berries to be eaten during the leaner months.
+In "Bush Berry Dreaming," the artist pays homage to the spirit of the bush berry vine so that it regenerates year after year to provide food for the people.

 BUSH TOMATO

-The Bush Tomato is very different to the tomato that most people know.
-It is a plant that can grow up to one and a half metres tall with grey-green leaves and purple flowers.
-When young, the bush tomato is green-purple in colour but as it ripens it turns to a pale yellow when the mature fruit opens.
-The centre is filled with black seeds surrounded by an outer layer of ‘skin’.
-This is removed and only the outer rind is eaten.
-It is sweet to taste and is a good source of vitamin ‘C’.
+The bush tomato is very different to the tomato most people know.
+It is a plant that can grow up to one and a half metres tall, with grey-green leaves and purple flowers.
+When young, the bush tomato is green-purple in colour, but as it ripens it turns pale yellow as the mature fruit opens.
+The centre is filled with black seeds surrounded by an outer "skin," which is removed so only the outer rind is eaten.
+It is sweet to taste and a good source of vitamin C.

-The Bush Tomato is plentiful most times of the year except in the summer months.
-The fruit can be threaded onto sticks and dried to be stored for extended periods.
-They are then eaten when food is scarce.
-This popular type of bush tucker is easily found and is enjoyed by the whole community.
-By painting the bush tomato, the artist is honouring the spirit of the plant and securing future food supplies for the community.
+The bush tomato is plentiful most times of the year, except in the summer months.
+The fruit can be threaded onto sticks and dried for extended storage, then eaten when food is scarce.
+This popular bush tucker is easily found and enjoyed by the whole community.
+By painting the bush tomato, the artist honours the spirit of the plant and secures future food supplies for the community.

 BUSH POTATO

-The Bush Potato along with the Yam plant traditionally was the most important food source for the Utopia community.
-In fact, it is not only a food source, but an important water source as well because the Bush Potato is sweet in taste and very juicy with a water content of 50%.
-This high water content enables the people to survive without drinking water for long periods, if large quantities of Bush Potato are consumed.
+The bush potato, along with the yam plant, was traditionally the most important food source for the Utopia community.
+It is not only a food source but an important water source as well, being sweet in taste and very juicy with a water content of 50%.
+This high water content enables people to survive without drinking water for long periods, if large quantities of bush potato are consumed.

-The root system of the bush potato can extend up to one metre underground and three metres in width.
-The roots, commonly known as “tubers” can grow as large as a person’s head.
-These larger ones are less desirable as they are woody and hard.
-The smaller tubers are eagerly sought, as they will be sweet and juicy.
-Unfortunately, these tubers are found deep underground requiring a great deal of digging by the women.
+The root system can extend up to one metre underground and three metres in width.
+The roots, known as "tubers," can grow as large as a person's head, though these larger ones are less desirable, being woody and hard.
+The smaller tubers are eagerly sought, as they are sweeter and juicier, but are found deep underground, requiring a great deal of digging by the women.

-The ability to find the Yam and Bush Potato is a skill that is passed down from mother to daughter.
-This skill can never be underestimated, as the family relies on the collection of different plants, when meat is hard to come by.
-Often Aboriginal women will walk long distances looking for signs indicating the presence of the Yam or Potato, and large areas are excavated to unearth this food.
+The ability to find the yam and bush potato is a skill passed down from mother to daughter, and one that can never be underestimated, families rely on the collection of these plants when meat is hard to come by.
+Aboriginal women will often walk long distances looking for signs of the yam or potato, excavating large areas to unearth this food.

-As the Bush Potato is such an important source of food and water, ceremonies are often celebrated to give thanks to the spirit that supplies this food, and to ensure the plant’s continual regrowth.
+As the bush potato is such an important source of food and water, ceremonies are often held to give thanks to the spirit that supplies it, and to ensure the plant's continual regrowth.

 BUSH BANANA

-New, young leaves can be collected and eaten, with the older leaves steamed and then eaten.
-The only parts of the bush banana not consumed are the stems and the fine roots, making it an important food source for the people.
-Bush banana, bush melon, bush plum, bush orange, bush raisin and bush tomato are depicted as Bush Tucker Dreaming.
+New, young leaves can be collected and eaten, with older leaves steamed before eating.
+The only parts of the bush banana not consumed are the stems and fine roots, making it an important food source for the people.
+Bush banana, bush melon, bush plum, bush orange, bush raisin and bush tomato are together depicted as Bush Tucker Dreaming.

-Charmaine Pwerle’s latest artwork ‘Awelye Creation’ represents when the Women paint each other’s breasts and upper bodies with ochre markings, before dancing in a ceremony.
-The body designs are important and, painted on chest and shoulders, they relate to each particular woman’s dreaming.
-The ochre pigment is ground into powder form and mixed with charcoal and ash before being applied with a flat padded stick or with fingers in raw linear and curving patterns.
+Represents the moment when women paint each other's breasts and upper bodies with ochre markings before dancing in ceremony.
+These body designs, painted on chest and shoulders, relate to each woman's own Dreaming.
+The ochre pigment is ground into powder, mixed with charcoal and ash, and applied with a flat padded stick or with fingers, in raw linear and curving patterns.

-The circles in these designs represent the sites and movement where the ceremonies take place.
-The lines in the painting depict the tracks that her people made as they trekked across the country in search of food and dry river beds.
-The large semi circular shapes represent the sand-hills and valleys.
+The circles in these designs represent the sites and movements where ceremonies take place.
+The lines depict the tracks her people made as they trekked across Country in search of food and dry riverbeds.
+The large semi-circular shapes represent sand-hills and valleys.
 The dark colour represents the path of a fire that has swept across the land.
-The dot work on the top layer represent the different unseen sacred sites and tracks that re created during ceremonies and traveling around the country too scared camp sites.
+The dot work on the top layer represents the unseen sacred sites and tracks recreated during ceremony, and the journeys made to sacred camp sites.

 FIRE DREAMING

-In Aboriginal culture the land is very important to each individual and from a young age the history of the land is taught.
-The land provides nourishment for Aboriginal communities and is the duty of the people to nurture their country.
-In the dry summer when there is very little rainfall, the conditions are ideal for a fire to start.
+In Aboriginal culture, the land is central to each individual's identity, and from a young age, the history of the land is taught.
+The land provides nourishment for Aboriginal communities, and it is the duty of the people to nurture their Country.
+In the dry summer, when there is very little rainfall, conditions are ideal for fire.

-The fire is important to the people as this burns the undergrowth and allows the regeneration of the various plants, which include the vital bush tucker food such as – yam, potato, tomato, banana and plum.
-The journey of the fire is often depicted in Aboriginal paintings by the presence of wide dark areas and the flames of the fire are shown by circular designs surrounded by feather type shapes.
+Fire is important to the people, as it burns the undergrowth and allows the regeneration of various plants including vital bush tucker such as yam, potato, tomato, banana and plum.
+The journey of the fire is often depicted in Aboriginal paintings through wide dark areas, with the flames shown as circular designs surrounded by feather-like shapes.

-Surrounding these areas there is often varied dot-work that represents the bush tucker which will begin to seed and take root to regenerate and feed the people.
-By painting “Fire Dreaming” the artist is paying homage to the spirit of the fire to guard the people and to ensure new regrowth.
+Surrounding these areas there is often varied dot-work representing the bush tucker that will begin to seed and take root, regenerating to feed the people.
+By painting "Fire Dreaming," the artist pays homage to the spirit of fire to guard the people and ensure new regrowth.

 MENS CEREMONY

-In Aboriginal culture, ceremonies play an important part and are vital to the health and well being of the people.
-Men’s’ ceremonies and women’s’ ceremonies are kept separate but they are of equal importance in the eyes of the community.
+In Aboriginal culture, ceremonies play an important part in community life and are vital to the health and wellbeing of the people.
+Men's ceremonies and women's ceremonies are kept separate, but are of equal importance in the eyes of the community.

-Due to the secret nature of “Men’s Business”, which is for initiated men only, very little is told about these ceremonies or the significance of the body paint used.
-What we are allowed to know is that the body paint drawn on young Aboriginal males to be initiated, relates to certain stories that are important to the adult initiated males of the community and only when boys come of age can they be told about them.
+Due to the secret nature of "Men's Business," which is reserved for initiated men only, very little is shared publicly about these ceremonies or the significance of the body paint used.
+What can be shared is that the body paint drawn on young Aboriginal males being initiated relates to stories important to the adult initiated men of the community, stories only shared with boys once they come of age.

-The initiation ceremony allows the boy to become involved in sacred ceremonies, to see ceremonial sites and to gain knowledge of the laws and customs, which he is expected to uphold.
+The initiation ceremony allows a boy to become involved in sacred ceremonies, to see ceremonial sites, and to gain knowledge of the laws and customs he is expected to uphold.

 MY MOTHER'S COUNTRY

-Barbara Weir was born in the region of Utopia at a place formally known as Bundy River Station.
-Barbara’s mother, who is well known artist Minnie Pwerle, came from a region at Utopia called Atnwengerrp, and it is this country that is depicted in her paintings.
-The Dreaming that is the basis for Barbara’s paintings comes from various ceremonies that are held by the women from Atnwengerrp.
-In the underpainting, Barbara often depicts abandoned campsites that people made as they trekked across the country in search of food or the coolamans used by the women to collect the fruit and berries.
+Barbara Weir was born in the region of Utopia, at a place formerly known as Bundy River Station.
+Barbara's mother, the celebrated artist Minnie Pwerle, came from a region of Utopia called Atnwengerrp, and it is this Country that is depicted in Barbara's paintings.
+The Dreaming behind Barbara's work comes from ceremonies held by the women of Atnwengerrp.
+In the underpainting, Barbara often depicts abandoned campsites made as people trekked across Country in search of food, or the coolamons used by women to collect fruit and berries.

-She may also show the form of a woman’s body adorned with paint for women’s ceremony.
-Small or large semi-circular shapes depict the hills and valleys of the land and winding trails are the rivers or streams dotted across the countryside.
-There may also be an outline of a person or slightly unusual shapes that convey the spirits that dwell in then many plants and animals at Utopia.
+She may also show the form of a woman's body adorned with paint for women's ceremony.
+Small or large semi-circular shapes depict the hills and valleys of the land, and winding trails show the rivers or streams dotted across the countryside.
+There may also be the outline of a person, or unusual shapes conveying the spirits that dwell in the plants and animals of Utopia.

-Overlaying these motifs is a complex array of dot work depicting different types of bush tucker found in the Utopia region including Bush Yam, Potato, Berry, Plum, Banana and the ever-important Grass Seed that was vital to the people’s survival.
-Traditionally this edible Grass Seed, from a particular type of grass, was collected by the people cleaned and ground into a paste to form a type of ‘Bush Damper’.
+Overlaying these motifs is a complex array of dot work depicting the bush tucker found across the Utopia region, including bush yam, potato, berry, plum, banana, and the all-important grass seed vital to the people's survival, traditionally collected, cleaned and ground into a paste to form a type of "bush damper."
 There may also be areas of dark colour representing the path of a fire that has swept across the land.

-This type of painting is very subtle in its method and appearance and one needs to search for the various motifs that Barbara has incorporated in each piece.
-They are all titled “My Mother’s Country”, but each one has slight differences and the different palettes suggest the land at different seasons of the year.
+This style of painting is subtle in its method and appearance, and one needs to look closely for the motifs Barbara has incorporated into each piece.
+Each is titled "My Mother's Country," but every one carries slight differences, different palettes suggesting the land at different seasons of the year.

 Wildflower Dreaming

-The region of Utopia has a harsh climate, with summer temperatures exceeding 40 degrees Celsius.
-In contrast, winter nights are freezing cold with frosts occurring from late May to early September.
-During drought, the vegetation is sparse and the only ‘living’ plants are the spinifex and the mulga shrubs, which appear to be withered and dying.
+The region of Utopia has a harsh climate, with summer temperatures exceeding 40 degrees Celsius and freezing winter nights, with frosts from late May to early September.
+During drought, vegetation is sparse, and only the spinifex and mulga shrubs remain, appearing withered and dying.

-After a fall of rain the landscape changes completely.
-The dried out spinifex flowers resembling a field of wheat, while the mulga shrub produces dense green foliage and masses of bright yellow flowers.
-Growing amongst these plants will be a profusion of wildflowers that completely transforms the land.
-In “Wildflower Dreaming” the artist pays homage to the spirit of the flowers.
-The transformation of the land means new growth and regeneration, and in particular, the Bush Tucker necessary for survival.
+After a fall of rain, the landscape changes completely.
+The dried-out spinifex resembles a field of wheat, while the mulga shrub produces dense green foliage and masses of bright yellow flowers.
+Growing among these plants is a profusion of wildflowers that completely transforms the land.
+In "Wildflower Dreaming," the artist pays homage to the spirit of the flowers, the transformation of the land meaning new growth, regeneration, and the bush tucker necessary for survival.

 Women’s Ceremony - “Awelye”